sunfounder/3in1-kit/docs/source/iot_project/blynk_start/iot_esp8266_config.rst

         * If ``ready`` doesn't appear, you can try to reset the ESP8266 module(connect RST to GND) and re-open the Serial Monitor.

-        * In addition, if the result is OK, you may need to re-burn the firmware, please refer to :ref:`burn_firmware` for details.
+        * In addition, if the result is ``OK``, you may need to re-burn the firmware, please refer to :ref:`burn_firmware` for details.
 If you still can't solve it, please take a screenshot of the serial monitor and send it to sevice@sunfounder.com, we will help you solve the problem as soon as possible.

 3. Click on **NEWLINE DROPDOWN BOX**, select ``both NL & CR`` in the drop down option, enter ``AT``, if it returns OK, it means ESP8266 has successfully established connection with R3 board.